MohamedHajr/Kubernetes-Notes/networking/README.md

 `ip -n blue link set veth-blue up`
 ![virtual-switch](v-net.png)

+### What is the bridge network virtual switch?
+Just another network interface on the host.
 ### How to connect the namespaces network to the host machine?
 By assiging an IP address to the namespaces network switch as for the host machine its just another network interface `ip addr add 192.168.15.5/24 dev v-net-0`

+### What are the types of networks you can configure your workloads with on Docker?
+- None network -> tottaly isolated
+- Host network -> exposed to a specific port on the host(can't use the same port twice)
+- Bridge network -> internal private network is created where containers and the host gets attached to it.

+### What does Docker uses to perform port mapping?
+Create a NAT rule using iptables, creating an entry in the NAT table to append the rules to the prerouting chain to change destination port from x to y.
 ### What docker does once installed on a host?
 It creates a internal private netowrk called `bridge` in docker and `docker0` on the host